aphyr/distsys-class/README.markdown

 ### Multicore systems

-- Multicore (and especially NUMA) architectures are a distributed system
+- Multicore (and especially NUMA) architectures are sort of like a distributed system
+  - Nodes don't fail pathologically, but message exchange is slow!
+  - Synchronous network provided by a bus (e.g. Intel QPI)
   - Whole complicated set of protocols in HW & microcode to make memory look sane
   - Non-temporal store instructions (e.g. MOVNTI)